8 comprehensive tips to improve your email marketing campaigns

 Email marketing is a powerful way to reach existing and potential customers.
 A well-run mailing list allows you to send offers and information that will encourage people to buy from you for the first time, and then keep doing business with you in the future.

 In this comprehensive guide, we’ll cover everything you need to know about running a successful email marketing campaign.
-If you haven’t got an email marketing package, then you can sign up for a free trial of the 123-reg Email Marketing tool here.

 One other thing – this guide features a lot of information and it’s unlikely you’ll be able to implement all the advice in one go.
 So if you’re just starting out with email marketing, then you’re likely to find the first few steps are the most useful for you.
 If you’ve got a bit more experience in the field, then the later steps are the ones you should be looking at.
 If you’re an absolute beginner, then this guide will put you on the path to email marketing success.

 If you want to ask any questions, or to add some advice of your own please do so in a comment at the end of the guide.

 1) Get permission

 This is the key to all email marketing campaigns, because if you don’t have permission you could be breaking the law.